 After the recovery room, most people go back to the ward.
 But some might need go to the intensive care unit (ICU) or the high dependency unit (HDU).
 You then move back to the ward within a day or so.
 How long you stay in the ICU or HDU is different for everyone.

 In the ICU or HDU, you have very close nursing care.
 This is usually one to one (or two to one) nursing care.
 The nurses and doctors keep a very close eye on your progress.
 These units are clinical, busy and often noisy places.
 Some people find them strange and disorienting.

 Observations and checks

 Stitches or surgical clips can usually come out between 5 to 14 days after surgery.
-Some surgeons use stitches that slowly dissolve by themselves and so you don't have these removed.
+Some surgeons use stitches that slowly dissolve by themselves, so you don't need to have them removed.